About Sawabi Catalog Travel journal Get in touch

 Horn of Africa, from desert caravans to coastal markets.
 Each bead holds its own story of movement and exchange.
 Offered individually, they are meant to be collected, worn, and recomposed; Echoing their past as both ornament and currency.

-This section, we present a selection of natural stones, cut and unmounted, ready to be chosen, combined, and set.
+A selection of gemstones ready to be chosen, combined, and set.
 Whether suspended on a chain, stacked on an ear, or grouped around the neck, each gem invites personal composition.
-This is not a fixed piece of jewelry, but an evolving vocabulary; Yours to shape.
+This is not a fixed piece of jewelry, but an evolving vocabulary; Yours to pick compose and shape.
+(More stones available)

-This section, we present a selection of natural stones, cut and unmounted, ready to be chosen, combined, and set.
+A selection of gemstones ready to be chosen, combined, and set.
 Whether suspended on a chain, stacked on an ear, or grouped around the neck, each gem invites personal composition.
-This is not a fixed piece of jewelry, but an evolving vocabulary; Yours to shape.
+This is not a fixed piece of jewelry, but an evolving vocabulary; Yours to pick compose and shape.